cositools/cosi-setup/README.md

     If you use this flag make sure the COSItools source script has not been called in the terminal you are using.

 --root=[options: empty (default), path to existing ROOT installation]
-    --root=            Download and install the latest compatible version --root=[path]      Use the version of ROOT found in the path.
-If it is not compatible, the script will stop with an error.
+    --root=              Download and install the latest compatible version --root=[version]     Download the given ROOT version.
+Format must be "x.yy" --root=[GitHub tag]  Download the ROOT version with the given tag.
+Format must be "vx-yy-zz", "vx-yy-zz-patches", or "master"
+    --root=[path]        Use the version of ROOT found in the path.
+The path cannot be of the format "x.yy", "vx-yy-zz", "vx-yy-zz-patches", or "master"

 --geant=[options: empty (default), path to existing GEANT4 installation]
     --geant=           Download and install the latest compatible version.